rkmtlab/multi-ems/README.md

 Simultaneous output of maximum of 20 channels are available.
 The board is designed for "Human Augmentation Summer School 2017."
 Permissions are required for any other personal usage.
+Note that the work is still in progress.

 ## Description